noodlefrenzy/node-amqp10/api/README.md

 **Returns**: `Array` - Single decoded value + number of bytes consumed.
 <a name="Codec#encode"></a>
 ##codec.encode(val, buf, [offset], [forceType])
 Encode the given value as an AMQP 1.0 bitstring.
+We do a best-effort to determine type.
+Objects will be encoded as <code>maps</code>, unless:+ They are DescribedTypes, in which case they will be encoded as such.+ They contain an encodeOrdering array, in which case they will be encoded as a <code>list</code> of their values  in the specified order.+ They are Int64s, in which case they will be encoded as <code>longs</code>.

 **Params**